IgnacioGB1990/stock_comparison/README.md

 In both views, users can select any point within the last 5 years as a starting date, and the output automatically recalculates and resizes to match.

+## Demo

+**🎥 Quick video demo**

+A short walkthrough of the dashboard in action — selecting different Dow Jones tickers, adjusting the date range, and watching the Stock Analysis and Stock Comparison views spill and update live.

 https://github.com/user-attachments/assets/d8910b13-b3fb-4217-a575-e7c09393999f